5-B3. Kiri Gothic

 Variable font version

 The following is a variable font version (VF) of Kiri Gothic.
-As it seems that even Kozuka Minchō/Gothic of Adobe do not have a variable font version so far, this is likely to be the first variable font whose CIDs are compatible with Adobe-Japan1-7.
+As apprarently even the Kozuka Minchō/Gothic families of Adobe have not had a variable font version as of 2021, this is likely to be the first variable font whose CIDs are compatible with Adobe-Japan1-7.

 Glyphs for Western Letters